I Will Remember You (Angel)

-"I Will Remember You" is episode 8 of season 1 in the television show Angel, originally broadcast on the WB network.
+"I Will Remember You" is the 8th episode of the first season of the American television series Angel, originally broadcast on the WB network.
 In this episode, Buffy follows Angel back to Los Angeles, where she confronts him about his surreptitious assistance back in Sunnydale.
 They are attacked by a Mohra demon; when Angel kills the demon he is restored to life by its powerful blood.
 After The Oracles — a link to The Powers That Be — confirm he is human again, Angel and Buffy spend a blissful night together.
 When Doyle receives a vision that the Mohra has regenerated itself, Angel leaves to kill the demon for good.
 In the ensuing battle, Angel discovers the consequences of having only human strength; Buffy must come to his rescue and slay the demon herself.
 Angel returns to The Oracles, who agree to turn back time so that Angel, accepting the entire cost of the bargain, can kill the Mohra before its blood makes him human.
 This episode is #78 on the TV Guide list of TV's Top 100 Episodes of all time.

 Plot

 Buffy surprises Angel with a visit to Los Angeles.
 Their emotion-driven discussion is interrupted by the arrival of a Mohra demon.
 Angel stabs the demon, but it retreats to the sewers.
-Buffy and Angel hesitantly follow, discussing their future as a couple and the feelings about each other.
-They split up; Angel meets the demon on his route.
+Buffy and Angel hesitantly follow, discussing their future as a couple and their feelings for each other.
+They split up, and Angel meets the demon on his route.
 As they fight, the Mohra demon cuts Angel.
-Angel kills the demon.
-Its blood, eventually found to be the Blood of Eternity, merges with his own, and he becomes human.
+Angel kills the demon, and its blood, eventually found to be the Blood of Eternity, merges with his own, making him human.

 Realizing what this means for their relationship, Angel spends the night with Buffy.
 However, Doyle shares the news that the Mohra demon is alive: the demon's rejuvenating blood also worked on itself.
 So, Angel sets out with Doyle to kill the demon, without Buffy's much-needed supernatural assistance.
 Angel fails miserably until Buffy shows up and slays the demon.
 Angel realizes how useless he is in his human form, and asks the Oracles to turn back time to make him a "demon with a soul" once more.
 They consent, and time is set back twenty four hours despite a heartbroken Buffy begging Angel to remain human before the Mohra demon is killed, with only Angel as a witness to the night he and Buffy shared in the erased timeline.